HiteshRepo/personal-blog-site/content/technical/ai/n-grams.md

 ## LLMs: Auto-Complete on Steroids!

-So, in essence, LLMs can be referred to as **auto-complete on steroids**.
+So, in essence, LLMs base model(s) can be referred to as **auto-complete on steroids**.
 But wait, you might be thinking, “What do you mean by the ‘base model’?”
 Yes, my friend, there are other models!
 Just like we have versions of our favorite apps, LLMs also have various models based on their capabilities.
 We’ll explore these in future posts.

 ## Understanding N-Grams and Their Role in Text Prediction